Amalfi Coast, Italy

 Poolside

 Casa Angelina has two.
 Inside the hotel, a heated hydrotherapy pool bubbles away.
-Out on the decked terrace, a sun-warmed pool is surrounded by white day-beds and parasols.
+Out on the decked terrace, a sun-warmed pool, heated in the spring and cooled in the summer, is surrounded by white day-beds and parasols.

 Spa

-The hotel’s ‘fitness and relaxation’ area covers both bases, with its smart gym (filled with top Technogym by Citterio equipment) and the peaceful pool, sauna and treatment room for massages and more.
+The hotel’s ‘fitness and relaxation’ area covers both bases, with its smart gym (filled with top Technogym by Citterio equipment) and the peaceful pool, sauna and treatment room for massages with Augustinus Bader products.
 Couples can book a room of their own with spectacular sea views.
 Personal trainers are on hand to help and Pilates and yoga classes are held at sunset (or sunrise in the leafy garden terrace).

 Packing tips